-Starts a process in the background with optional arguments and priority in the specified user context.

-Terminates the process with a sigterm.
-If the process does not exit, a sigkill is sent.
+- Online Starts the process with optional arguments. - Offline Terminates the process with a SIGTERM.
+If the process does not exit, a SIGKILL is sent. - Monitor

 Checks to see if the process is running by scanning the process table for the name of the executable pathname and argument list.